Movement | Living with the Rebbe | A Slice of Life | What's New

 Mitzvot, as well, give us a chance to move.
 With mitzvot we cleave to G-d, we connect to another Jew, we help shoulder a friend's burden, we laugh and sing and dance.

 A Midrash relates that when the dove was created she complained to G-d, "It is not fair.
-I am so small and I have no way of outrunning my many pursuers who try to capture me."
+I am so small and I have no way of outrunning my many pursuers who would like to capture me."

 So G-d added wings to the delicate body of the dove.

-Torah and mitzvot are not something we have to "shlepp" along like lifeless weight.
+Torah and mitzvot are not lifeless weight that we have to shlepp along but rather are wings to help us access heights otherwise unattainable.
 They can help us reach higher and higher.
 They can help us grow.
 They help us move in the most graceful, exhilarating way possible.

 Adapted by Rabbi Yitzi Hurwitz from the teachings of the Rebbe, yitzihurwitz.blogspot.com.
 Rabbi Hurwitz, who is battling ALS, and his wife Dina, are emissaries of the Rebbe in Temecula, Ca.